-A student preparing for 10th and 12th standard board exams will definitely give full length prelims exams.
+A student preparing for 10th and 12th standard board exams will definitely give full-length prelims exams.
 These exams will instill confidence in him before appearing the board exams.
 Similarly, when preparing for CAT and other management exams, giving Mock test is very important in order to appear the exam confidently.
 It also makes you familiar to all the varieties of questions being asked.
 Giving mocks will help you to analyze your strong and weak areas.
 The mocks which you give help you to analyze your speed and also develop a strategy for the D day.
-In order to have upper edge over the students, giving mocks with sincerity during CAT preparation should be the utmost priority for the students.
+In order to have an upper edge over the students, giving mocks with sincerity during CAT preparation should be the utmost priority for the students.

-Ideal time to start taking Mock CATs
+The ideal time to start taking Mock CATs

-Ideally a student preparing seriously for CAT should start taking his mock CATs around 8 weeks before the test.
+Ideally, a student preparing seriously for CAT should start taking his mock CATs around 8 weeks before the test.
 Before these 8 weeks, you should complete your basic preparation and be thorough with the concepts.
 Importance point to remember is to give only those Mock CATs which are standard and all the relevant topics with all levels of difficulty.
-In order to gain maximum benefit from giving these Mock CATs it should become an important for your preparation process, analyze the mocks and overcome the weaknesses one is facing.
+In order to gain maximum benefit from giving these Mock CATs, it should become important for your preparation process, analyze the mocks and overcome the weaknesses one is facing.

 How to best utilize from giving mock CATs?

 According to toppers who have excelled in the CAT, their main success mantra was giving Mocks regularly and learning from the mistakes.
 The method and frequency of taking mocks regularly will decide your performance on the final day.
-If you are very comfortable giving mocks and if you are scoring well then your final paper on the D day will be a cake walk and you definitely excel.
+If you are very comfortable giving mocks and if you are scoring well then your final paper on the D day will be a cakewalk and you definitely excel.
 Giving mocks regularly will help you keep motivated.
 Set a target for every mock and try to accomplish it.
-These way every time you achieve your target, you will feel proud and keeps you motivated.
+This way every time you achieve your target, you will feel proud and keeps you motivated.